 Who’s playing in the NBA All-Star Game?

-The 2020 All-Star Game sees team captains LeBron James and Giannis Antetokounmpo face off, with their teams listed below:
+The 2023 All-Star Game sees team captains LeBron James and Giannis Antetokounmpo face off, with the roster originally taking on the traditional East Vs. West competition, before the two captains drafting their teams.
+The 2023 All Star players are listed below:

-- LeBron James – Los Angeles Lakers (Starter)
+- LeBron James – Los Angeles Lakers (Captain/Starter)

 - Luka Doncic – Dallas Mavericks (Starter)